energietransitie/twomes-temp-monitor-hardware/README.md

 ## Producing
 ### Printed Circuit Board
 To manufacture the printed circuit board you can use various PCB services.
-The folder [Output_Files](./pcb/Output_Files/FABRICATION/) contains the necessary files.

-To have the PCBs manufactures via [JLCPCB](https://www.jlcpcb.com), the PCB manufacturer we used, upload the Gerber files in a zip to their [quote page](https://cart.jlcpcb.com/quote), select the amount of PCBs and a colour for silkscreen.
+To have the PCBs manufactured via [JLCPCB](https://www.jlcpcb.com), the PCB manufacturer we used, you can re-use the files in the folder [Output_files](./pcb/Output_files/FABRICATION).
+Upload the Gerber files in a zip to their [quote page](https://cart.jlcpcb.com/quote), select the amount of PCBs and a colour for silkscreen.
 All other options can be left on default.
 If SMT assembly is desired, also select this option before ordering.
 This will take you to a page where the BOM and POS file can be uploaded.

 There are two variants:
 * for Twomes Boiler Monitor hardware, use the files [BOM_SENSOR_JLC.xlsx](./pcb/Output_Files/FABRICATION/BOM_AND_POS/BOM_SENSOR_JLC.xlsx) and [TwomesSensor-top-pos.csv](./pcb/Output_Files/FABRICATION/BOM_AND_POS/TwomesSensor-top-pos.csv);